ADF Logo

 Finally, “gender support plans” harm parents by violating their basic right to direct the upbringing of their children.
 Parents have a responsibility to care for their children, especially when they are struggling, and school administrators have no right to exclude them from the lives of their children.

-ADF seeks to defend the rights of students, educators, and parents.
-That is why we will continue to challenge dangerous “gender support plans” across the country.
+ADF will continue defending the rights of students, educators, and parents and challenging dangerous “gender support plans” across the country.